Adedejiosvaldo/learning_nextjs/README.md

    ```
    const response = await fetch("https://jsonplaceholder.typicode.com/users",{cache:"no-store"});

-   //This is useful when you have data that updates frequently
+   This is useful when you have data that updates frequently
    ```

-   To keep data fresh for a particu;ar amount of time
+   To keep data fresh for a particular amount of time

    ```
    const response = await fetch("https://jsonplaceholder.typicode.com/users",{next:{revalidate:10}});

-   //The system gets fresh data from the backend every 10 seconds
+   The system gets fresh data from the backend every 10 seconds
    ```